deeparocks/impactdaos-xyz/posts/3-what-is-impactdao.md

 3. Pact DAO, a US 501c3 nonprofit founded in 2020 to provide hyper-local mutual support in NYC, made a full transition to the DAO model in 2021.
 Pact DAO is one of the first organizations to amend its bylaws to be DAO-friendly.

-4. Gitcoin, a web3 crowdfunding platform that started as a traditional tech company in 2017, transitioned to a DAO structure in May 2021.
+4. Gitcoin, a web3 crowdfunding protocol that started as a traditional tech company in 2017, transitioned to a DAO structure in May 2021.

 > Big Green DAO is challenging the process of traditional philanthropy,
 > ensuring funded work is high-impact and community-led by making